hiibolt/KnowledgeBase/pages/Normalization.md

 	  This is an anomaly because it violates the ((67a3dfa2-7699-493a-8df8-2c0f68c18b9e)) constraint.
 	- ### Deletion Anomalies
-	  When removing part of a record, it can create a *deletion anomaly* when you wish to delete in a manner that makes sense logically, but happens to remove part of all of a primary key.
+	  When removing part of a record, it can create a *deletion anomaly* when you wish to delete in a manner that makes sense logically, but happens to remove part or all of a primary key.

 	  This is an anomaly because it also violates the ((67a3dfa2-7699-493a-8df8-2c0f68c18b9e)) constraint.
 	- ### Update Anomalies